Slackers Wave Walker Review

 This kit also comes with the option of putting up an overhead hand line.
 This training line uses the same ratchet method as the slackline itself and is quick and easy to set-up.

 The webbing on the Wave Walker is thick and wide and will withstand a lot of use with proper care.
 Despite two months of constant use, this line maintained its bounciness.
-The graphics did fade rather quickly, but the integrity of the line was maintained despite a lot of use in the California sun (and a week-long rain storm!).
-Unfortunately, the end fed into the rachet was prone to fraying unless extreme care was used while tensioning and the line was left fairly loose.
+The graphics did fade rather quickly, but the integrity of the line was maintained despite a lot of use in the California sun (and a week-long rainstorm!).
+Unfortunately, the end of the line fed into the rachet was prone to fraying unless extreme care was used while tensioning and the line was left fairly loose.

 The little hand-line ratchet is also a bit awkward to de-tension, as the release brake sometimes catches, but we attributed this more to it being high overhead than to an actual structural problem.

-Taking down the Wave Walker is, once learned, a simple and quick process if the setup is done correctly.
+Taking down the Wave Walker is, once learned, a simple and quick process if the setup is done correctly, though it did have more "snap" than many others.
+We attribute that to the thick stretchy nature of the webbing.
 The molded plastic handle of the release lever was one of our favorites of all the ratchets we tested.
 The angle of the molding made it easier for small hands to get enough grip to begin the de-tensioning process.
-If the line was over tensioned, however, the thick webbing caught in the ratchet giving us a bit of a headache to get it free.

 The one standout feature of this product is the overhead hand line that comes standard in all Slackers' kits.
 The 50-foot long, 1-inch wide line and small ratchet can be rigged up over the main slackline to encourage and assist new slackers.
-Our Editors' Choice, the Flybold Kit also includes this great beginner feature and, unlike the Wave Walker, significantly outscored its competitors in every category.
+Our Best Buy, the Zen Monkey Complete Kit also includes this great beginner feature and, unlike the Wave Walker, significantly outscored its competitors in every category.

 The kit comes with a low-quality transport bag that was nice for containing everything, but it quickly fell apart.
-Tree protectors are also an essential part of any set-up, but in this case, you're on your own as this model doesn't come with them.
+There was also a basic slide-over ratchet cover.
+Tree protectors are an essential part of any set-up, but in this case, you're on your own as this model doesn't come with them.